pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 As the attacker:<br>
 * We can clearly see that a week password and no lockout policy leads to initial access.<br>
 * With the coveted data not having proper permissions even a low level account is enough for access.<br>
-* Also having the option for an adversary to spinup a server and send data out via http is most problemativ.<br>
+* Also having the option for an adversary to spinup a server and send data out via http is most problematic.<br>
 As the defender:<br>
 * We shall start by creating an account locout policy + blocking an IP thats trying to Bruteforce in.<br>
 * Next up is some admistrative tweeks, the *intern* account shall not be permited to access the folder PROJECT.5527.<br>